Making the environment pay on your farm

 However, we cannot assume that is the case.
 The volume of wet weather we have seen and its impact on drilling, coupled with the damage from cabbage stem flea beetle (CSFB), has highlighted the areas of land and types of crops that may prove challenging for us going forward.
 With these threats looking to be a likely occurrence in the future, now could be the time to consider Countryside Stewardship on your farm in order secure an additional income for five years.

-Queries concerning the new ELMS were also raised, with many growers wondering whether they would be disadvantaged if they were already in a scheme during the period that ELMS begins.
+Queries concerning the new ELMs were also raised, with many growers wondering whether they would be disadvantaged if they were already in a scheme during the period that the ELMs begins.

 However, we have seen some clarification around this already.
-Within the Agriculture Bill, DEFRA stated that "...no one in a Countryside Stewardship agreement will be unfairly disadvantaged when we transition to new arrangements under ELMS."
+Within the Agriculture Bill, DEFRA stated that "...no one in a Countryside Stewardship agreement will be unfairly disadvantaged when we transition to new arrangements under the ELMs."

-As a result, a Countryside Stewardship agreement should be seen as a gateway to ELMS; starting one now will serve as good preparation for the new scheme when it is piloted nationally next year.
-If you are a farmer, this will give you time to adapt your farm management strategies to help improve the environment, while also letting you become familiar with environmental management prior to the ELMS roll out and the reduction of Basic Payment Scheme (BPS) payments.
+As a result, a Countryside Stewardship agreement should be seen as a gateway to the ELMs; starting one now will serve as good preparation for the new scheme when it is piloted nationally next year.
+If you are a farmer, this will give you time to adapt your farm management strategies to help improve the environment, while also letting you become familiar with environmental management prior to the ELMs roll out and the reduction of Basic Payment Scheme (BPS) payments.